elycruz/gulpw/README.md

 to the output destination listed in it's config section or 'minify''s config section (if they are not defined for the 'concat' config section).

 By default concat works only on works on the `js`, `css`, and/or `html` sections (currently hardcoded (will be updated later)).

+***Note do not run this task in conjunction with 'build' or 'minify' for any particular bundle cause it's effects will be nullified by the other tasks.

 #####Flags that can affect the 'build' task:
 - **--skip-lint** - Causes all linting/hinting tasks to be ignored.